safe-global/safe-docs/pages/safe-core-sdk/auth-kit/reference/Web3AuthModalPack.md

   txServiceUrl: string
 }
 ```
-- `txServiceUrl` - The URL of the Safe transaction service.
-It is used to retrieve the Safe addresses for an externally-owned account created using Web3Auth services.
-It is required to use the `Web3AuthModalPack` with Safe.
+- `txServiceUrl` - The URL for the Safe transaction service.
+It's used to retrieve the Safe addresses for an externally-owned account created using Web3Auth services.
+It's required to use the `Web3AuthModalPack` with Safe.

 **Caveats**
 You should always call the `init()` method afterwards before interacting with the pack.